-3.10 Pupils unable to walk to school by reason of their medical needs Where a pupil (up to 16 years of age) has a disability, mobility issues or short or long-term medical needs, which prevent them from walking to school, transport assistance will be considered.
+3.10 Pupils unable to walk to school by reason of their medical needs

+Where a pupil (up to 16 years of age) has a disability, mobility issues or short or long-term medical needs, which prevent them from walking to school, transport assistance will be considered.

-A pupil of compulsory school age will be eligible for free home to school transport, if they attend their nearest qualifying school and if they cannot reasonably be expected to walk to that school because of their disability or mobility problems.
+A pupil of compulsory school age will be eligible for free home to school transport, if they attend their qualifying school and if they cannot reasonably be expected to walk to that school because of their disability or mobility problems.

 Evidence of any conditions or difficulties will be required from relevant professionals.
-Applications under this criterion must evidence that the pupil's disability prevents him or her from walking the statutory walking distance to school, even if accompanied by a responsible adult.
+Applications under this criterion must evidence that the pupil's disability prevents them from walking the statutory walking distance to school.
+Paragraph 3.12 will apply in relation to accompaniment.